Tips on Preparing a Competitive Application for the Rangel Summer Enrichment Program

 4) Obtain strong letters of recommendation; ensure they arrive on time.

 The Summer Enrichment Program requests three letters of recommendation, two from faculty members and one from a community leader.
-The community leader should be an individual in a position of responsibility who can comment on the applicant's non-academic accomplishments and potential.
-The best letters focus on skills and experienecs relevant to professional activities, including work ethic, initiative, dependability, composure, communication, goal-orientation, etc. They link these skills to success in the program and/or career.
+The community leader should be an individual in a position of responsibility who can comment on the applicant's non-academic accomplishments and potential for success as an emerging professional.
+The best letters focus on skills and experience relevant to professional activities, including work ethic, initiative, dependability, composure, interpersonal skills, communication, goal-orientation, etc. They link these skills to success in the program and/or career.
 Examples of community leaders could include a work or internship supervisor or a faculty advisor for a student organization.

 Applicants should seek individuals who know them and their work well.
 Titles of recommenders are less important than the substance of recommendations.
 Thus, a professor with whom you've taken several classes will likely be able to give a more compelling assessment of your strengths than the Department chairperson whom you do not know well.
 Your supervisor in a congressional internship may give better insights on your abilities than a general recommendation from the Member of Congress with whom you did not work personally.

 Applicants should approach recommenders early, provide them needed information, and monitor to ensure that they submit the recommendations on time.
 The best letters of recommendation directly address the applicants' suitability for this summer program and international affairs-related careers.
+Generic letters of recommendation are less powerful.
 Missing letters of recommendation are one of the most common problems in applications; it is the applicant's responsibility to make sure that all letters arrive on time.

 5) Include in your application all relevant extracurricular, community, or volunteer experiences and highlight any leadership roles in these efforts.